comfysage/site/content/blog/neovim-native-configuration.md

-function plugin authors started using this function as the entry point of the plugin - meaning whether your plugin was lazy-loaded or not became dependent on when the user runs `setup`. if you're wondering how this is different from how lazy-loading done previously: vim (and also vim) has a set of specific directory names that, if in the runtimepath, will automatically get run or added to the environment. this includes the `plugin/` dir: authors would put autocommands in their `plugin/plugin-name.vim` to automatically initialize the
+function plugin authors started using this function as the entry point of the plugin - meaning whether your plugin was lazy-loaded or not became dependent on when the user runs `setup`. if you're wondering how this is different from how lazy-loading done previously: neovim has a set of specific directory names that, if in the runtimepath, will automatically get run or added to the environment. this includes the `plugin/` dir: authors would put autocommands in their `plugin/plugin-name.vim` to automatically initialize the